wp-plugins/zemanta/readme.txt

 = How do I get my blog posts linked to by other bloggers in your network? =

 Just add your blog to our database and after it is approved (requirements for approval can be [found here](http://support.zemanta.com/customer/portal/articles/674805-how-to-become-part-of-zemanta-s-related-articles-pool)), if another blogger is writing about something that is relevant to you, we will recommend your posts to them.
-You can find out who has linked to you through your Zemanta dashboard.
+You can find out who has linked to your posts through your Zemanta dashboard.

 = Do I have to create account with Zemanta or can I just install the plug-in? =